 - Five bus stop locations to be upgraded along route, which could include accessibility improvements, new shelters and real-time information

 - New planting installed at the junction of Dominion Road and the access road into Lidl, preventing vehicle movements.
 Vehicle access would remain into Lidl from Poole Lane

 - The existing footway between Dominion Road and West Howe Roundabout would be converted to shared space, connecting into a new parallel crossing on High Howe Lane and existing facilities around the roundabout

 View the proposed design plan here.

-Public consultation for sustainable travel plans was undertaken between 10 May to 14 June 2021 and responses are available here.
+Public consultation for sustainable travel plans was undertaken in spring 2021 and responses are available here.